 * Complete at least 60 clock hours of practical experience in physical therapy under the direct supervision of a licensed physical therapist by October 1st.
-If hours are obtained at multiple locations, an applicant must obtain a minimum of 30 clock hours from each site.
+If hours are obtained at multiple locations, in order for the hours to count toward the 60 hours, an applicant must obtain a minimum of 30 clock hours from each site.
 Additional hours and experience are recommended.

 * Hold a baccalaureate degree from a fully regionally or nationally accredited college or university by the date of expected matriculation into the Department of Physical Therapy.

 * Submit scores from the verbal, quantitative and analytical writing assessment portions of the Graduate Record Examination (GRE).
 To be considered for admission, an applicant must achieve a minimum score of 296 on the GRE revised GRE General Test.
-GRE scores will not be accepted from a test taken prior to August 1st, 2011.
 The total score is calculated from the verbal and quantitative portions of the GRE that are obtained in one sitting.
 The department institution code is 7736.

 * Have a grade point average (GPA) of 3.0 or above in all undergraduate math and science courses.
 However, the grade trend of the applicant will be considered.

 * Satisfactorily complete (grade C or better) all prerequisite courses prior to the Summer term for which the student is applying.

 While every effort is made to ensure that this information is up-to-date and accurate, the statements found on this page are for informational purposes only.